 Between 2010 and 2015 I worked with young people in a therapeutic community; The community specialises in offering therapeutic support to girls who had a history of extreme neglect, abuse and trauma.

-Along side my private practice, I currently work for the Southmead Project Bristol, a charity offering counselling to adult survivors of abuse.
-I started my work here as a volunteer student counsellor from 2011 until 2015.
-After a short break I returned to the project in 2016 as a paid counsellor specialising in trauma and addiction.
+I have also worked for the Southmead Project Bristol, a charity offering counselling to adult survivors of abuse.
+I started as a volunteer student counsellor working there between 2011 and 2015.
+After a short break I returned to the project between 2016 and 2019 where I worked as a paid counsellor specialising in trauma and addiction.

-Both of these positions have given me in depth knowledge and experience in relation to working with the impact of abuse and managing trauma associated with these experiences.
+Both of these positions have given me in depth knowledge and experience in relation to working with the impact of abuse.

 Diploma in Humanistic and Integrative Counselling